CloudsDocker/cloudsdocker.github.io/source/_posts/2017-01-21-Algorithm.md

     }
 ```

 In the improved version, it is not simply that we save time if we get lucky.
 We claim that the worst-case running time for disjoint2 is O(n<sup>2</sup>).

+# by sorting
+Sorting algorithms will be the focus of Chapter 12.
+The best sorting algorithms (including those used by Array.sort in Java) guarantee a worst-case running time of O(nlog n).
+Once the data is sorted, the subsequent loop runs in O(n) time, and so the entire unique2 algorithm runs in O(n log n) time.
+Exercise C-4.35 explores the use of sorting to solve the three-way set disjointness problem in O(n log n) time.

 # Code practice
 http://www.practice.geeksforgeeks.org/problem-page.php?pid=700159